ShubhamNautiyal21/Firebase-APIs/README.md

 # Firebase-APIs
-How to use firebase APIs in unity
+Using firebase APIs in unity

 How to setup Firebase at Unity(Including Firebase SDK for unity)-